 - You can edit a caption after posting, but you cannot change the photo or video.

-- You can delete any of your posts at any time.
+- You can delete or archive any of your posts at any time.

 - You can get your post to appear in Instagram search results by including hashtags.
 Hashtags begin with the # symbol followed by a keyword.
 The examples shared above include #teachersofinstagram, #iteach, and #edtech.